openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_multi_backend.rst

 ===========================

 The Shared File Systems service can provide access to multiple file storage back ends.
-In general, the workflow with multiple back ends looks very similar to the Block Storage service one, see :ref:`Configure multiple-storage back ends in Openstack Block Storage service <multi_backend>`.
+In general, the workflow with multiple back ends looks similar to the Block Storage service one, see :ref:`Configure multiple-storage back ends in Openstack Block Storage service <multi_backend>`.

 Using ``manila.conf``, you can spawn multiple share services.
 To do it, you should set the `enabled_share_backends` flag in the ``manila.conf`` file.
-This flag defines the comma-separated names of the configuration stanzas for the different back ends: one name is associated to one configuration group for a back end.
+This flag defines the comma-separated names of the configuration stanzas for the different back ends.
+One name is associated to one configuration group for a back end.

 The following example runs three configured share services: